 We will report to U.S. holders and to the IRS the amount of distributions we pay during each calendar year, and the amount of tax we withhold, if any.
-Under the backup withholding rules, a U.S. holder may be subject to backup withholding at a rate of 28% (through 2012 and 31% thereafter, absent Congressional action) with respect to distributions unless such holder:
+Under the backup withholding rules, a U.S. holder may be subject to backup withholding at a rate of 28% with respect to distributions unless such holder: